Haelles/Indirect/README.md

 ### English
+The prompt used for constructing the dataset and the manually written examples are located in /home/yp22/coling_upload/datasets/en/en_dataset_construction_prompt.

 The path to the original English data is `datasets/en/Dataset.json`.
 The path to the prompt input for the LLM in each iteration is as follows:
 * loop1: `datasets/en/loop-1`
 * loop2: `datasets/en/loop-2`